bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 ## DAC

-Each of the 3 RGB ports takes in analog input of 0-1V; FPGA outputs 3.3 V max, as seen in from this [link.](http://valhalla.altium.com/Learning-Guides/CR0113%20VGA%20-%208-bit%20VGA%20Controller.pdf)
+Each of the 3 RGB ports takes in analog input of 0-1V.
+FPGA outputs 3.3 V max, as seen in from this [link.](http://valhalla.altium.com/Learning-Guides/CR0113%20VGA%20-%208-bit%20VGA%20Controller.pdf)

 From the arrangement of the resistors, we can see that it is a simple binary DAC.
 Using the example in the datasheet and information provided from the lab 3 instructions, the red cable takes 3 bits of input (the first left 3 resistors), the green takes 3 bits (the next three resistors), and the blue takes 2 bits (the last two right resistors).
-We can confirm the binary relationship between the resistors and the color bit sizes by looking at the resistances from left to right:
+We can confirm the binary relationship between the resistors and the color bit sizes by measuring the resistances from left to right:

 	269, 604, 1183 (red), 268, 605, 1186 (green), 178, 468 (blue)

-The FPGA outputs a range of 0.0 V to 3.3 V. The 50 ohm internal resistance of the VGA creates a voltage divider with the 8 external resistors.
+The 50 ohm internal resistance of the VGA creates a voltage divider with the 8 external resistors.

-Red equivalent resistance at highest input value: 1 / ((1/286)+(1/604)+(1/1128))= 166
+Red equivalent resistance at highest input value: 1 / ((1/286)+(1/604)+(1/1128))= 166 ohms

 3.3 * 50 / (50 + 166) = 0.764 V

-Green equivalent resistance at highest input value: 1 / ((1/286)+(1/605)+(1/1186))= 167
+Green equivalent resistance at highest input value: 1 / ((1/286)+(1/605)+(1/1186))= 167 ohms

 3.3 * 50 / (50 + 167) = 0.760 V

-Blue equivalent resistance at highest input value: 1 / ((1/178)+(1/468))= 129
+Blue equivalent resistance at highest input value: 1 / ((1/178)+(1/468))= 129 ohms

 3.3 * 50 / (50 + 129) = 0.922 V

 These three voltage values are above 0.75 V and under 1 V, so they fall in the range of the 111 input value.
 The same method applies to the green and blue inputs.

 The three bits for each color can vary resulting in lower output voltages and in many different combinations for colors.
 There are 8 shades of red, 8 shades of green, and 4 shades of blue.
-This results in 256 shades of mixed RGB color.
+This results in 256 shades of mixed RGB color per a pixel.
 The vga display adjusts its color with absense of a color at 0v and strongest color at max voltage.

 ## Drawing on the Screen